BHG Milestone Team Community Calendar

 LSPA, Sunapee Harbor

 "Come join LSPA educators at the Center for Lake Studies to explore the natural world.
 Each Tuesday morning will be filled with hands on learning through sensory experiences, guided exploration, creative play, art, and music.
 LSPA’s story time is designed for young children and their caregivers.
-Come to one session or all - each program is organized around a different ecological theme.
-Come join the fun!
-This Tuesday morning we will be exploring how animals, like the snowshoe hare and the ermine, change from their winter coats to their summer ones and how the changing climate affects them."
+This Tuesday morning we will be exploring spring nesting habits of several of NH’s backyard birds."

 For more information, visit: LSPA